SARON14/Sample/README.md

 # Sample
-this is a sample project for an exam
+this is a sample project for an exam am tring to practice for my exam